 Fact: During the Civil War, Kentucky’s government declared the Commonwealth to be neutral – then sided with the Union.
 The state’s people were deeply divided, however, and approximately 35,000 Kentuckians actually fought for the Confederacy.

 Fact: Since 1862, 60 Kentuckians have received the Medal of Honor, the highest military honor the United States government awards.

 Fact: It’s obvious that Kentucky has a rich military history.

 That history is both preserved and explained at the Kentucky Military History Museum.
-The State Arsenal for more than 100 years and a Civil War-era munitions factory, this Gothic Revival style building houses the exhibit “Kentucky Military Treasures” and 19th-century war records (available for use by appointment).
+The State Arsenal for more than 100 years and a Civil War-era munitions factory, this Gothic Revival style building houses the exhibits Kentucky Military Treasures and George M. Chinn: Sights Set on Innovation and 19th-century war records (available for use by appointment).

 The Kentucky Historical Society operates the museum with the Kentucky Department for Military Affairs.

 Guided by museum staff, visitors will explore the State Arsenal’s history, architectural features, and unique artifacts.
 The role of the Arsenal in the Civil War era will be highlighted, including its capture by Confederate forces in 1862 and its centrality in the Union defense of Frankfort against John Hunt Morgan’s final raid in 1864.
 This tour convenes at the Kentucky Military History Museum Tuesday - Saturday at 1:00 pm.
 Duration: 30 minutes.

 Location: 125 E. Main St., Frankfort, a short walk from the Thomas D. Clark Center for Kentucky History